VesnaBrucoms/ncharnulal-bethaleft-dungeon/Docs/assets.md

 * parts
   * large generator - 512x512x512 - the 3 receptacles for crystals are separate pieces.
 Top pipe raises up to connect to the network
   * crystal cutter - 256x256x512
   * door reciever - maybe a mirrored version too?
+No need!
+Use the vanilla act_dwe_powerbox model with a pipe on the top
   * kamdida light off

 * objects